inv2004/coinbase-pro-nim/README.md

 ## Api

 ### Sync

-  Async in Nim has very little overhead, all you need is just ``import asyncdispatch`` and ``waitFor`` before any async call.
+  Async in Nim has very little overhead, all you need is just to ``import asyncdispatch`` and ``waitFor`` before any async call.
 That is why specific sync API is not necessary

 ### ASync
 - [x] getProduct(s)